Fluid dynamics as intersection problem: Generalizations and related topics

-can change if $U^3$ crosses an \emph{instanton}, a point of a self-intersection of a two-surface, Poincare dual to a closed two-form ${\bf dp}$ -- the vortex sheet.
-In order for this effect to be nontrivial, ${\bf dp}$ must be closed but not exact.
+can change if $U^3$ crosses a \emph{vorticity instanton}, a point of a self-intersection of the vortex spacetime surfaces, Poincar{\'e} dual to a closed vorticity 2-form ${\bf dp}$.
+This produces a nontrivial effect when ${\bf dp}$ is closed but not exact.

-This requires the modification of the formalism, in which we give up the global well-definiteness of $\bf p$.
+This requires a modification of the formalism, in which we relax the global well-definiteness of $\bf p$.
+We now describe two such modifications.